pollen-robotics/reachy-2021-docs/content/help/debug/index.md

 If you work on Reachy remotely, you might have entered the wrong IP address when you were trying to connect to the robot using *ReachySDK(host='Reachy IP address').* Check the section on how to [find Reachy's IP address](http://docs.pollen-robotics.com/help/system/find-my-ip/).

 #### One motor is disconnected
 The cable of one of Reachy's motor might be disconnected.
-To check that, you can use the [discovery tool](https://www.notion.so/Check-which-motors-are-connected-e61d5916bb4941ad8ac8b173fa8c9a9d) to check if all the motors are detected.
+To check that, you can use the [discovery tool]({{< ref "help/system/discovery-tool" >}}) to check if all the motors are detected.

+If one motor is disconnected, check the page on [How to reconnect a motor]({{< ref "help/system/reconnect-motor" >}})

 #### Force sensor not detected
 Reachy is equipped with a force sensor in each gripper connected to Reachy's computer by an eight wires cable which may have been disconnected during manipulation or transportation.
-The [discovery tool](https://www.notion.so/Check-which-motors-are-connected-e61d5916bb4941ad8ac8b173fa8c9a9d) can also indicate if Reachy's software detects the force sensors.
+The [discovery tool]({{< ref "help/system/discovery-tool" >}}) can also indicate if Reachy's software detects the force sensors.

-  If one force sensor is disconnected, check out the dedicated page on [how to reconnect a load sensor](https://www.notion.so/Disconnected-force-sensor-eb7c448d6a124cf19243084963c73c7a).
+  If one force sensor is disconnected, check the page on [how to reconnect a load sensor]({{< ref "help/system/reconnect-load-sensor" >}}).

 #### Camera opening failed